Home

 $$ \begin{array}{l} P_T.x = P.x * R_{00} + P.y * R_{10} + P.z * R_{20}\\ P_T.y = P.x * R_{01} + P.y * R_{11} + P.z * R_{21}\\ P_T.z = P.x * R_{02} + P.y * R_{12} + P.z * R_{22}\\ \end{array} $$

-Figure 2: a 45 degrees counterclockwise rotation.
+Figure 2: A 45-degree counterclockwise rotation.

-For our purposes, \(P_T.z\) is of lesser concern since it pertains to the z-coordinate of \(P_T\).
-Our focus lies on \(P_T.x\) and \(P_T.y\), which denote the x and y coordinates of \(P_T\), respectively.
+For our purposes, \(P_T.z\) is of lesser concern since its value remains unchanged under this rotation.
+Our focus will be on \(P_T.x\) and \(P_T.y\), which represent the x and y coordinates of \(P_T\), respectively.
 Observing the transition from \(P\) to \(P_T\), the x-coordinate changes from 1 to 0, indicating that \(R_{00}\) must be 0.
 Given that both \(P.y\) and \(P.z\) are zero, the exact values of \(R_{10}\) and \(R_{20}\) are momentarily irrelevant.
-Transitioning from \(P\) to \(P_T\), the y-coordinate increases from 0 to 1.
-Considering \(P.x\) is 1 and its other coordinates are null, it implies \(R_{01}\) must be 1.
-Summarizing, we've deduced \(R_{00} = 0\) and \(R_{01} = 1\).
-Let's document this and examine what \(R\) looks like in comparison to the identity matrix:
+As \(P\) transitions to \(P_T\), the y-coordinate increases from 0 to 1.
+Since \(P.x\) is 1 and its other coordinates are zero, this implies \(R_{01}\) must be 1.

 $$ R_z= \begin{bmatrix} 0 & 1 & 0 \\ 1 & 0 & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} $$

-At this point, don't stress about the specific values of the coefficients—clarification is forthcoming.
-The key takeaway is that applying this rotation matrix to \(P = (1, 0, 0)\) yields \(P_T = (0, 1, 0)\), demonstrating the matrix's role in facilitating the rotation.
+At this point, don’t worry about the specific values of the coefficients—clarification will follow.
+The key takeaway is that applying this rotation matrix to \(P = (1, 0, 0)\) results in \(P_T = (0, 1, 0)\), demonstrating the matrix’s role in rotating a point or vector when the point is multiplied by this matrix.
+Continuing from the discussion on the rotation matrix, when applying the matrix \(R\) to transform \(P\) into \(P_T\), the operation simplifies to:

 $$ \begin{array}{l} P_T.x = P.x * 0 + P.y * 1 + P.z * 0 = 0\\ P_T.y = P.x * 1 + P.y * 0 + P.z * 0 = 1\\ P_T.z = P.x * 0 + P.y * 0 + P.z * 1 = 0\\ \end{array} $$